The role of your money market settlement fund

 - You're more likely to have money to pay for purchases on the settlement date, when your account will be debited for the amount you owe.

 - You'll reduce the risk of your trades being rejected, because you'll have money available when you're interested in placing a trade.

 - You'll likely avoid restrictions being placed on your account as a result of committing a trading violation.

-Understand how the settlement fund works
+How your settlement fund works

 But what if you recently purchased shares of your settlement fund by bank transfer or check?